 Many pet parents who do not feel comfortable giving their dog Metoclopramide choose to go with safe, natural treatments for dog nausea and vomiting with little to no side effects.
 One such product is Canna-Pet®.

-Canna-Pet® delivers high-quality, life-enriching, all-organic pet products that provide hemp and other cannabinoids and are used by hundreds of pet parents whose fur babies struggle with nausea, vomiting, and other gastrointestinal disorders.
+Canna-Pet® delivers high-quality, life-enriching, all-organic pet products that provide hemp and other compounds and are used by hundreds of pet parents whose fur babies struggle with nausea, vomiting, and other gastrointestinal disorders.
 It is safe, veterinarian-recommended, and covered by major pet insurance companies.